Outlier-Robust Geometric Perception: A Novel Thresholding-Based Estimator with Intra-Class Variance Maximization: Related Work

-\textbf{Minimal solvers} can make estimates with only a few measurements (usually fewest measurements possible), and typical instances include: 2-point method~\cite{markley2014fundamentals} for rotation search, Horn's triad-based method~\cite{horn1987closed} for point cloud registration, 5-point solver~\cite{nister2004efficient} for two-view geometry.
-However, due to the absence of redundant measurements to refine the solution, minimal solvers could be easily affected by noise.
-Besides, some problems are unsuitable to be solved by minimal solvers because they have too many variables to solve (e.g. SLAM, category-level perception), making the dimension (number of measurements required) of the minimal solvers too high and thus significantly slowing down the RANSAC~\cite{fischler1981random} process during outlier rejection.
+\textbf{Minimal Solvers.} Minimal solvers can make estimates with the fewest measurements possible, and its typical examples include: Horn's triad-based method~\cite{horn1987closed} for point cloud registration, and the 5-point solver~\cite{nister2004efficient} for two-view geometry.
+However, due to the lack of redundant measurements to refine the solution, minimal solvers may be easily affected by noise (e.g. as discussed in~\cite{chum2003locally}).
+Moreover, some problems are unsuitable to be solved by minimal solvers because they have too many variables to solve (e.g. category-level perception that involves solving multiple shape parameters) and this will make the dimension (number of measurements required) of the minimal solvers too high and hence tremendously slowing down the convergence when running with RANSAC.

-\textbf{Non-minimal solvers} can usually take an arbitrary number of measurements (as long as the problem is overdetermined) as the input to estimate the solution by using least-squares methods under the assumption of Gaussian noise.
-Some typical examples include: Arun's SVD method~\cite{arun1987least} for point cloud registration, Semi-Definite relaxation methods for 3D registration~\cite{briales2017convex}, category-level perception~\cite{shi2021optimal} and pose graph optimization~\cite{rosen2019se}, and Sum-of-Squares relaxation methods for 2D-3D shape alignment~\cite{yang2020graduated} and shape reconstruction~\cite{yang2020perfect}.
-Though non-minimal solvers can minimize the influence of noise and yield optimal results, they may suffer from relatively long runtime since the relaxation techniques on high-degree polynomial optimization usually necessitate high computational cost.
-So, once combined with the outlier rejection frameworks (e.g. GNC~\cite{yang2020graduated}, ADAPT~\cite{tzoumas2019outlier}) where plenty of iterations are required, the runtime problem of non-minimal solvers would appear critical.
+\textbf{Non-minimal Solvers.} Non-minimal solvers takes an arbitrary number of measurements as inputs (on the condition that the problem is overdetermined) to make the optimal estimation by solving least-squares optimization under the assumption of Gaussian noise.
+Typical examples include: Arun's SVD method~\cite{arun1987least} for point cloud registration, Semi-Definite relaxations for 3D registration~\cite{briales2017convex} and category-level perception~\cite{shi2021optimal}, as well as Sum-of-Squares relaxations for 2D-3D shape alignment \& reconstruction~\cite{yang2020graduated,yang2020perfect}.
+Though non-minimal solvers can minimize the effect of noise and yield optimal estimates, they usually require relatively long runtime compared to minimal solvers (e.g. due to the relaxation methods on high-degree polynomial optimization problems).
+Thus, once combined with the outlier rejection frameworks (e.g. GNC, ADAPT) where plenty of iterations are needed, the time-efficiency issue appears critical.

-\subsection{Outlier-robust Estimation Methods}
+\subsection{Outlier-Robust Estimation Methods}